rcarrata/ocp4-auto-install/README.md

 The main features are:

 * Easy deployment of OCP4 cluster IPI in AWS or Azure
-* No Bastion needed and no local installation (installation and configuration within a container)
+* No Bastion needed and no local software additional installation (installation and configuration within a container)
 * Configuration of the PostInstall and Day2Operations
 * Low Requirements for the deployment (only podman is needed)
 * Fully running in RHEL, Fedora and Centos